 HIIA, FVES, LES, AES, BES, NVES, TES, VHES, PES

-Bylaws Committee Liaison
+Organizing Committee Liaison

 I was previously a Site Rep at AES for over 5 years.
-This will be my first year serving as your Elementary Area Rep. I look forward to working with Anastasia to advocate for, and support our elementary educators.
+This will be my third year serving as your Elementary Area Rep. I look forward to working with Anastasia to advocate for, and support our elementary educators.
 Thank you for the opportunity to serve as your Elementary Area Representative on the Executive Board!

 Support Services Area Rep